-Setting up a bird feeder is one of the simplest and most educational activities you can do in a homeschool setting.
-You can feed the birds in your neighborhood at any time of year, although winter is certainly the most popular season.
+Setting up a bird feeder is one of the simplest and most educational activities you can do in a homeschool environment.
+You can feed the birds in your neighborhood at any time of year, although the colder months of late fall and winter are certainly the most popular.

-Whether you’re a beginning backyard birder or an experienced veteran, aΒ resource you’ll want to explore is Project FeederWatch from Cornell University:
+Whether you’re a beginning backyard bird student or an ornithological expert, oneΒ resource you’ll want to explore is Project FeederWatch from Cornell University:

 - β’ Project Feederwatch from Cornell University (feederwatch.org)

-- β’ Beginner’s Guide to Winter Bird Feeding (pdf) (feederwatch.org)
+- β’ Beginner’s Guide to Winter Bird Feeding (printable pdf)

 Why not print out that short beginner’s guide and have your students study it and develop a custom bird feeding plan for your homeschool.